onehashai/onehash-connect/help/search-for-messages.md

 # Searching for messages

-It's easy to find the right conversation with Zulip's powerful full-text search.
+It's easy to find the right conversation with OneHash Connect's powerful full-text search.
 You can search for messages using keywords and filters via the search bar at the top of the app.
-There is a convenient [**search filters reference**](#search-filters-reference) in the Zulip app that you can use whenever you need a reminder of the search filters below.
+There is a convenient [**search filters reference**](#search-filters-reference) in the OneHash Connect app that you can use whenever you need a reminder of the search filters below.

 ## Keyword search

-Zulip lets you search messages and topics by keyword.
+OneHash Connect lets you search messages and topics by keyword.
 For example:

 * `new logo`: Search for messages with both `new` and `logo` in the message or its topic.